-- You see an increase of contacts on your list reporting they have received spam from you.
+An increased number of contacts in your audience are reporting they have received spam from you.

-- You received an unexpected email from MailChimp staff or service teams.
-This may include forgot username emails or password reset emails you didn’t request.
+You received an unexpected email from Mailchimp staff or service teams.
+This may include username or password reset emails you didn’t request.

-There are two ways account compromises normally happen.
+Here's two ways account compromises can normally happen.

-The most common scenario is a former employee or business partner had access to your MailChimp account and tried to undermine or disrupt access to your account.
-As you can imagine, this scenario usually gets resolved in court.
-If you need to contact our General Counsel or to send court orders preserving account data for your case, use this form.
+The most common scenario is a former employee or business partner had access to your Mailchimp account and tried to undermine or disrupt access to your account.
+This usually get resolved legally in court.
+If you need to contact our General Counsel or send court orders to preserve account data for your case, use this form.

-It’s also possible your computer has been infected with malware that logs everything you type.
-All your passwords, including your MailChimp password, can be stolen by the hacker and re-sold to people who want access to organizations' email marketing accounts so they can take your information or send emails from your account.
+Your computer could be infected with malware that logs everything you type.
+All your passwords, including your Mailchimp password, can be stolen by the hacker and re-sold to people who want access to organizations' email marketing accounts so they can send emails from your account.

-Then, when you're able to log in, you'll reset this information in your account:
+Once you're able to log in, you'll reset this information in your account.

-If your MailChimp account has been stolen, the last thing you're probably thinking about are MailChimp fees.
-But rest assured, you won't be charged for any campaigns sent by the person who broke into your account.
+If your Mailchimp account has been stolen, the last thing you're probably thinking about are Mailchimp fees.
+But rest assured, you won't be charged for any campaigns sent while your account was stolen.